Pathway: Web Development

 -

-Is this class really offered for free?
+Is this class really offered at no-cost?
 How are you able to do that?

 Yes!
 CodePath is a nonprofit supported by major companies such as Andreessen Horowitz, Cognizant, Comcast, Meta, and Walmart.
-Thanks to their generous support, we are able to offer our courses to any eligible student for free.
+Thanks to their generous support, we are able to offer our courses to any eligible student at no-cost.

 -